alan-if/alan-docs/index.md

 - _Alan IDE Reference Guide_ — v1.0 (2018. final)
     + [PDF](ideguide/ideguide.pdf)

 ## Alan Design Documents (VERY RUDIMENTARY AND PRELIMINARY!)

-These documents are still incomplete, but the might be helpful to better understand technical aspects about Alan and its design principles.
+These documents are still incomplete, but might be helpful to better understand technical aspects about Alan and its design principles.

 > **NOTE:** These documents may be inaccurate in details.